syncfusion/ej-global/README.md

 How
 ===

-Simply add a reference to the desired language file after including the Kendo UI JavaScript files and all widgets will assume that file's language.
+Simply add a reference to the desired language file after including the EJ JavaScript files and all widgets will assume that file's language.
 Something like this: